binpash/pash/evaluation/eval_script/README.md

 #### Interpreting the figures

-Some results differences (with the paper):
+The figures are slightly different from the ones shown in the paper for the following two reasons:
-- Some results are slightly worse w.r.t. absolute speedup (relative benefits are still the same) because the inputs are smaller and there is less potential for parallelizability
+- For some benchmarks, the smaller input leads to a more pronounced cost of one-time overheads and therefore smaller absolute speedup for all PaSh configurations (JIT, AOT, etc).
+However, the relative benefits between configurations are still the same.
-- In Figure 7, AvgTemp is faster in the artifact figure because we forgot to add parallel_pipelines (dependency untangling) and profile driven in the paper.
-Now we added them and therefore results are slightly better (relative speedups are still similar)
+- In Figure 7, AvgTemp is faster in the artifact figure because in the paper we forgot to use `--parallel_pipelines` (dependency untangling) and `--profile_driven` when we run the experiment for the paper.
+Now we added them and therefore results are slightly better (relative speedups are still similar).

 ## Claim 3: Verification of Dependency Untangling